wp-plugins/testimonials-widget/readme.txt

 == Frequently Asked Questions ==

+= How do I hide the comma after the author? =

+Use CSS.
+`span.testimonialswidget_join {
+	display: none;
+}`

+= Testimonials widget is not showing up =

+The usual problem is that jQuery is included twice.
+Once by WordPress and again by a theme.
+Remove the jQuery version included by your theme and you should be fine.

 = I'm not seeing any testimonials but the title =

 If you're not seeing any testimonials, even when not using tags filter, you might try increasing the Character limit or setting it to '0' or 'none' in the widget box.

+= How do I apply custom CSS to a testimonial widget? =

+The easiest thing is to check the source code of your page with the widget and look for the testimonial widgets div container id tag.
+It'll be something like `id="testimonials_widget-3"`.

 = How to stop testimonial text/author/source being cut off? =